HoangNguyen55/A.I.D.A/docs/design.md

        - Input is fed to AI
        - It responses with answers
     7) "This thing is...", "it is...", etc...
-    8) Exceptions: give the wrong information, or it dont know.
+    8) Exceptions: give the wrong information, or it doesn't know.
 1. Playing music
     1) Users
     2) Voice Command